BLUE HORIZON, BOOK 3

 I told her what my “wishes” were, and although they took her aback to hear my odd request, she assured me that everything would be taken care of.
 She took me into her bedchamber that night and I satisfied my bargain with the Aris family bloodline.

 Over time, she visited me often, and as promised my wishes were fulfilled.
 I was introduced to a lovely lass who has since become my wife and we reside still in the quaint village of Tanager.
 There are some in this place who suspect that I am the father of the twins, as there are no other wolves here, but I let their tongues waggle without comment, for no one ever leaves this place.
-Wolves such as ourselves are taught from childhood the importance of family, of children and belonging, but honor has long eluded me and I’ve made no demands to see those I’ve sired.
+Wolves such as ourselves are taught from childhood the importance of family, of children and belonging, but honor has long eluded me and I’ve made no demands to take a part in the lives of those I’ve sired.

 One of my granted wishes was that Tanager Village be rid of all forms of electronic equipment within a five-mile radius of the outskirts.
-This was done and the Aris monarch set forth a law banning all technology from the village to keep the spirit of the origins of the castle on its surrounding countryside intact.
+This was done and the Aris monarch set forth a law banning all technology from the village on the pretense of keeping the spirit of the origins of the castle on its surrounding countryside intact.
 Of course, Tanager Village was already devoid of having much technology, but now it’s free of all such devices.
 The penalty for disobeying is rather stiff.

 The reason for this particular wish is that I had been previously captured by an evil force and had numerous explosives implanted all through my body to ensure obedience.
 The Cold Fire virus that the Planetary Alignment fell under during the Siilv War was of my design, but please don’t place blame for the deaths upon me.
 I was forced under duress to write the virus and was punished violently by these internal explosives when I wouldn’t comply.
 I was also informed that any attempt at surgery to remove even one of them would set them all off at once, so I’d had no hope of ever escaping his influence.
 Due to this, I am now missing several fingers and toes.
 In spite of my malevolent captor’s torture, I encoded the antidote within the code itself.
 Apparently, someone on the outside had the foresight to examine the virus code deeply, for it was broken and eradicated far too quickly.
 I praise whoever it was who was able to find it in time.